How much business influence do you have at your organisation?

 - Change the Environment: The environment we work in often has a huge impact on our behaviour, although we don’t always appreciate that.
 Change the physical world to make bad behaviours hard and good behaviours easy.
 Give people the tools and equipment they need to do the things you want them to do.
 A simple example might be not providing a rubbish bin beside every desk if you are trying to encourage people to recycle.
 If the bin is there, the temptation is to throw all rubbish in it.
 Take it away and people will have to walk to the nearest recycling point to dispose of their waste correctly.

 Richard made it clear that in his view Influencer™ is not a pick and mix model.
-If you are serious about effecting lasting change, you need to combine multiple sources of influence.
+If you are serious about effecting lasting change and positively influencing business, you need to combine multiple sources of influence.
 The research behind the model shows that people who learn how to combine four to six sources of influence are up to 10 times more successful at producing substantial and sustainable change.

 Information courtesy of Richard Pound, Grahame Robb Associates, www.gra.uk.com.